Crypto-TII/TLS1.3/src/readme.md

 # Description

-This C++ version is really just C plus namespaces.
-Namespaces are the only feature of C++ that is used.
+This C++ version is really just C plus namespaces plus pass-by-reference.
+These the only features of C++ that are used.
 The Rust version will come later.

-First inside a working deirectory build the C++ version of MIRACL core (https://github.com/miracl/core), selecting support for C25519, NIST256, NIST384, RSA2048 and RSA4096.
+First inside a working directory build the C++ version of MIRACL core (https://github.com/miracl/core), selecting support for C25519, NIST256, NIST384, RSA2048 and RSA4096.

 This library does all the crypto, and can be regarded as a "placeholder" as we may in the future replace its functionality from other sources.